djnavarro/hugo-calade/exampleSite/content/project/2017-06-14-another-note.md

 slug: another-note
 tags:
 - Tutorial
-title: Another Note on A blogdown Tutorial
+title: Another note on a blogdown tutorial
 ---

 I just discovered [an awesome tutorial](https://apreshill.rbind.io/post/up-and-running-with-blogdown/) on **blogdown** written by Alison.
 I have to admit this is _the_ best **blogdown** tutorial I have seen so far.